 What about protecting yourself, and shielding the rest of the family?

-“So families then need to think about continuing the shielding, that perhaps one person is allowed to talk to the other from the doorway of the room, but can’t be as close as they might like to be, because we don’t want to turn the illness into another person’s illness as well.
+“So families then need to think about shielding, that perhaps one person is allowed to talk to the other from the doorway of the room, but can’t be as close as they might like to be, because we don’t want to turn the illness into another person’s illness as well.

 “We’re now seeing that families are being provided with protective equipment, masks, gloves and aprons for going in and doing care.
 And actually what they’ll see at home is the same sort of care that people are getting in hospital, but families might be asked to do some of the giving of medications.”